hopsoft/local_bus/README.md

 #### Bus

-The Bus uses Async's Semaphore to limit resource consumption.
+The Bus leverages Async's Semaphore to limit resource consumption.
 The configured `concurrency` limits how many operations can run at once.

 ```ruby